simopier/QuantifyingHydrideMicrostructure/RHCP_Validation_Measurements/RHCP_Validation_Instructions.md

 * Click OK on the bottom right when you are done with one image (see example of image binarization below).
 * Repeat until you hve binarized all images.
 * Record the active time.
 (Please enter the time in minutes in __template_time.xlsx__.)
 * *The MATLAB code will then perform the measurements on its own.
 However, the RHCP calculations can take a long time (several hours for all images).
-If you want, you can stop the algorithm and I can perform the MATLAB calculations from your binarized images.*
+If you want, you can stop the algorithm and I can perform the MATLAB calculations from your binarized images.
+If you decide to perform the analysis (Thank you!), you might want to make sure your computer will not go in screen saving mode by changing your settings.
+On Mac, you can also type the 'caffeinate' command in the terminal*
 * __When you are done binarizing all images, please do not forget to stop the time and save the time it took you to binarize the images__.

 | Microstructure      | Binarized microstructure      |